 Myth 2: BMI is perfect for everyone.

 While BMI is a useful guideline, it doesn’t account for muscle mass, bone density, or body frame.
-Athletic women may be classified as overweight by BMI, even though they are fit and healthy.
+Athletic women may be classified as Fat by BMI, even though they are fit and healthy.

 Myth 3: You must weigh a specific number at 5’6.